 - The issuance of a court order restricting the way that the party with easement rights uses the land.

 - Monetary damages for any losses that you experience due to the easement or the use of the land.

 - A removal of the easement in its entirety.

-Contact a Washington Easement Law Firm for More Information
+Contact a Washington Real Estate Law Firm for More Information